bitsyzed/python-toybox/README.md

 # python-toybox
-A repository filled with mini python projects made for fun.
+A repository filled with mini python projects for fun and practice.